balaji1974/Microservices/README.md

 ## Push / pull to docker hub:
-(Note for free account, push/pull works only for public repo or the first 5 private repositories Also push works with docker desktop for private repo but pull does not work)
+(Note for free account, push/pull works only for public repo or the first 5 private repositories Also push works with docker desktop for private repo but pull does not work) Free account allows only one private repo to have multiple tags.
 ```xml
 docker push balaji1974/scheduler-service:latest
 docker push balaji1974/scheduler-service:v0.0.1